cbkii/Auto-Forwarder-Plugin/README.md

 - **Album Buffering Timeout (ms):** How long to wait to collect all media in an album.
 - **Sequential Delay (Seconds):** The pause between each message to guarantee order.
 Set to `0` to restore high-speed parallel mode (order not guaranteed).
 - **Deduplication Window (Seconds):** Time window to ignore duplicate notifications from the client.
 - **🆕 Global Keyword/Regex Filter (Fork Feature):** An optional filter that can be applied to multiple rules.
-Enable "use global regex" in each rule to apply this filter in addition to the rule's local filter.
+Enable "use global regex" in each rule to apply this filter alongside the rule's local filter (matches either).

 ### Global Batch Actions (Fork Features):
 - **🆕 Fwd Unread (All Rules):** Processes unread messages for all configured rules at once.
 - **🆕 Fwd Last X Days (All Rules):** Processes historical messages (1-30 days) for all configured rules at once.

 ### Other Actions:
 - **Check for Updates:** Checks for new plugin versions on GitHub. ⚠️ **Note:** Currently checks the original repository by @T3SL4, not this fork.
-To get fork-specific updates (v1.9.9.9+), check the [Releases](https://github.com/cbkii/Auto-Forwarder-Plugin/releases) page manually.
+To get fork-specific updates, check the [Releases](https://github.com/cbkii/Auto-Forwarder-Plugin/releases) page manually.

 ### Per-Rule Settings:
 When creating or editing a rule, you can configure:
 - Destination chat/channel/topic
 - Content type filters (text, photos, videos, documents, etc.)
 - Keyword/regex filter (local to this rule)
-- **🆕 Use Global Regex (Fork Feature):** Toggle to apply the global keyword filter in addition to the local filter
+- **🆕 Use Global Regex (Fork Feature):** Toggle to apply the global keyword filter alongside the local filter (matches either)
 - Author filtering (users, bots, outgoing messages)
 - Author whitelist (specific user IDs or @usernames)